alex-seville/blanket/README.md

 1. `git clone git@github.com:Migrii/blanket.git`
 2. `npm install`
+3. Add your custom build details to the grunt.js file under `concat`
 3. `grunt buildit`
-4. Your newly rolled file can be found at `/dist/qunit/blanket.js`

-A minified and unminfied copy of the source will be created.
+A minified and unminfied copy of the source can be created (see the `min` task).
-We plan on adding a variety of different command line options to allow you to create a version of blanket customized for your needs.
-Let us know what you'd like to see!

 ## Development